Mohamedelmahdy01/Microservice_DevOps/README.md

 ## Setup and Deployment

-Follow these steps to set up and deploy your application:

 ### 1. Configure AWS Credentials

 Configure your AWS CLI with your access key ID, secret access key, and default region: